collections

 The operations on sequences, summarized in the table below, fall into the following categories:

 • Indexing and length operations apply, isDefinedAt, length, indices, and lengthCompare.
 For a Seq, the apply operation means indexing; hence a sequence of type Seq[T] is a partial function that takes an Int argument (an index) and which yields a sequence element of type T. In other words Seq[T] extends PartialFunction[Int, T].
 The elements of a sequence are indexed from zero up to the length of the sequence minus one.
 The length method on sequences is an alias of the size method of general collections.
-The lengthCompare method allows you to compare the lengths of two sequences even if one of the sequences has infinite length.
+The lengthCompare method allows you to compare the lengths of a sequences with an Int even if the sequences has infinite length.

 • Addition operations +:, :+, padTo, which return new sequences obtained by adding elements at the front or the end of a sequence.